fanoframework/fanoframework.github.io/security/http-verb-tunnelling/index.md

 ## Using HTTP verb tunnelling in Fano Framework

-To allow HTTP verb tunnelling, you need to use `TVerbTunnellingDispatcher` class as shown in following code,
+To allow HTTP verb tunnelling, you need to use `TVerbTunnellingDispatcher` class as shown in following example code,

 ```
 function TAppServiceProvider.buildDispatcher(